Vietnam.vn - Nền tảng quảng bá Việt Nam

 Due to the difference in salaries, the teacher shortage in public schools is more serious than in private schools.

 In response to this situation, the New South Wales Education Department has just developed a program to encourage retired teachers to return to work.
 Accordingly, teachers who retired between 2019 and 2021 can return to work part-time and receive a salary.
 If these people work in rural areas, they will receive an additional bonus of 28,000 AUD/year.
-In addition, the state of New South Wales is also expanding opportunities to transfer more temporary teachers to official teachers, although this increases the burden on the budget.
+In addition, the state of New South Wales is also expanding the opportunity to transfer more temporary teachers to official teachers, although this increases the burden on the budget.

-The NSW government has also launched a $20 million plan to improve teachers’ skills to attract more people to the teaching profession.
-In addition, the NSW government is working with universities to encourage final-year students to teach in schools.
+The NSW Government has also launched a $20 million plan to improve teachers’ skills to attract more people to the teaching profession.
+In addition, the NSW Government is working with universities to encourage final-year students to teach in schools.

 Previously, in China, the Ministry of Education and nine government agencies also announced a plan to encourage the re-employment of retired teachers to meet the increasing demand of schools.